 Women who are comfortable pursuing one cycle at a time, the cost per egg freezing cycle is $7,500.

-Women with favorable ovarian reserve can freeze their eggs for a flat fee of $18,000 for up to five cycles or 30 mature eggs, whichever comes first.
+Women with favorable ovarian reserve can freeze their eggs for a flat fee and receive up to five cycles or 30 mature eggs, whichever comes first.

 The cost of each cycle and program includes: monitoring appointments, cryoperservation, and the first year of storage

-* If ReproSource is in-network with your insurance plan, then you are only responsible for your typical in-network co-pay, assuming you have met any required deductibles according to your plan.
-If ReproSource is out-of-network with your plan, you will receive a discounted price ranging between $35 - $75.
+* If ReproSource or outside reference lab is in-network with your insurance plan, then you are only responsible for your typical in-network co-pay, assuming you have met any required deductibles according to your plan.
+If the outside reference lab is out-of-network with your plan, you will receive a discounted price of approximately $60.

 ** Medication costs will vary from $4,500 to $8,500 based on ovarian function and insurance benefits.